MetOffice/Vernier/documentation/Sphinx/developer_guide/post_processing.rst

 The post processing is delivered in Python, independent of the code calipering functionality.

-The post processing is implemented as a library, which can beb used by Python programmes, and as a set of callable scripts.
+The post processing is implemented as a library, which can be used by Python programmes, and as a set of callable scripts.

 Callable Script Design Constraints
 ----------------------------------